Jeeya201/SANT/README.md

 # Images and Videos

-## Experience SANT: Explore the Power of React and Innovation!
+## Catch a glimpse of the video which demonstrates the working of the  website

 https://github.com/Jeeya201/SANT/assets/104685075/75f97d8e-f231-4a59-a328-1b8db0fa8654